 Online Advocacy Tools: Websites

-A note about audience and tone
+A Note about Audience and Tone

 When you’re designing your site and writing the content, think carefully about your audience.
 A site that’s designed to wave a red flag in front of a bull, for a fire-up-the-activists campaign for instance, should have a different tone than one that’s aimed at journalists, Hill staff and or uncommitted voters.
-For the former, red-meat kill-the-evil-bastards language can be appropriate, but for the latter, you’ll want to sound much more reasoned and reasonable.
+For the former, red-meat, kill-the-evil-bastards language can be appropriate, but for the latter you’ll want to sound much more reasoned and reasonable.

 Be Findable

-This should be a no-brainer, but too often it’s not — your site should be easy to find.
+This should be a no-brainer, though too often it’s not — your site should be easy to find.
 First, let’s look at addresses.
 Does your URL make sense?
 Let’s say you’re taking on those vicious enemies of all that is right and just, in a campaign called “Blue Fizzies Must Die.”
 Is your URL “www.bfmd.org?”
 If so, you probably screwed up: people are much more likely to remember (and tell their friends about) a site called “www.bluefizziesmustdie.org.”

 Yes, the former is shorter, but the latter is much more memorable.
 Of course, if people are used to referring to you by an acronym (i.e., AARP), you’re better off going with that.
 Also, do you have the .net and .com as well as the .org (if they’re available)?
 It never hurts to have all three if you can — you’ll lose readers if they enter the wrong one and can’t find you, since not everyone will try another option.